Habatakurikei/monju/README.md

 Types of `bs.status` are as follows:

 - `not_started`: The brainstorming process has not started.
 Most of cases, this status is shown when the instance of `Monju` is created.
-- `idea_generation`: Generating ideas finished.
+- `idea_generation`: Generating ideas in progress or finished.
-- `idea_organization`: Organizing ideas in mindmap and class diagram finished.
+- `idea_organization`: Organizing ideas in mindmap and class diagram in progress or finished.
-- `idea_evaluation`: Evaluating ideas finished.
+- `idea_evaluation`: Evaluating ideas in progress or finished.
-- `verifying`: Verifying if all the outputs are generated.
+- `verifying`: Verifying if all the outputs are generated in progress or finished.
 - `done`: The brainstorming process is completed.
-- `failed`: The brainstorming process is failed in some process.
+- `failed`: The brainstorming process is failed at some step.

 ## Supported LLM Providers

 One of the most important features of `Monju` is to generate ideas from multiple LLMs.

-`Monju` currently sets the following LLM providers as default of idea generation:
+`Monju` currently sets the following LLM providers as default of idea generation and evaluation:

-- OpenAI
+- OpenAI: `gpt-4o-mini`
-- Anthropic
+- Anthropic: `claude-3-haiku-20240307`
-- Google
+- Google: `gemini-1.5-flash`

-In fact, LLM is called in these steps:
+And OpenAI `gpt-4o` is used for mindmap and class diagram generation.

+Monju is capable of single or multiple LLMs for each step:

 - Generate ideas (multiple/single LLM)
 - Organize ideas in mindmap and class diagram (single LLM)
 - Evaluate ideas (multiple/single LLM)

 You can configure which providers and models to use for each step.
-Edit the `config.py` file.
-Any single LLM can be set for any steps.
+Set arguments of LLM information in `params` dictionary when call `generate_ideas(**params)`, `organize_ideas(**params)`, and `evaluate_ideas(**params)`.
+Not possible for `verify()` and `brainstorming()`.

-Note that providers are limited as defined in `LLMMaster` class.
+Note that providers are not limited to those shown above.
+Also possible to user other providers like MistralAI, Groq, and so on, as long as they are defined in `LLMMaster` class.

 ## Contributing